 And he does all this, en route to a 6-3, 6-3 victory, without a single glance toward Misha Kouznetsov, his coach and mentor since age 8, for advice or affirmation.

 “I’m only 16, but I’m like 35 in tennis years,” Tiafoe explains afterward between bites of a grilled chicken-and-cheese sandwich.
 “I’ve been on a tennis court all my life.
 The only thing that’s been there longer is the net post.”

-Francis, left, and Franklin Tiafoe began taking tennis lessons at 5, but it was Francis who was quickly consumed by the sport.
+Frances, left, and Franklin Tiafoe began taking tennis lessons at 5, but it was Francis who was quickly consumed by the sport.
 (Jahi Chikwendiu/The Washington Post)

 Consumed by tennis

-There was a lightning-quick pace to the construction of the Junior Tennis Champions Center — the Washington region’s premier tennis training facility —when Francis Tiafoe Sr. signed on as a day laborer in 1999.
+There was a lightning-quick pace to the construction of the Junior Tennis Champions Center — the Washington region’s premier tennis training facility —when Frances Tiafoe Sr. signed on as a day laborer in 1999.

 Back then, he went by the name of Constant Zubairu, the moniker of a diplomat uncle he used when he left Sierra Leone, first for London in 1988 and then for Maryland in 1993.
 He’s only recently begun using his given name, the one he shares with his talented son.